 - Programme dimension: addressing the impact of the project on the other areas of catalysis as represented by the Hub themes and catalysis areas including upcoming and under represented areas.

 - Collaboration: how the collaboration will work and who will participate.
-All projects are required to be multi-institution (more than 2) and multi-disciplinary.
+All projects are required to be multi-institution and multi-disciplinary.
+The Hub promotes collaborative projects which much involve investigators from at least two institutions.
 Industrial and International partners are welcomed but the PDRA must be hosted in the UK by a UK academic institution.

 - Why, what and where: It is essential to specify why funding from the Hub is required and appropriate as opposed to other UKRI funding mechanisms.
 Projects should have a maximum duration of 24 months including all funding (e.g. 18 months Hub support with 6 months industrial support).
 Projects requiring 18 months of Hub support are particularly welcomed, and due to the current situation awards may be limited to 18 months.
 Please state what is the required resource from the Hub (normal expectation is one PDRA for 12-24 months to work on collaborative projects with multiple partners) as well as what resource will be provided by the project team and Industry.
 Also, where appropriate, the project should indicate how it will make use of the Hub and the Harwell Campus Facilities.

 Please also include where will the PDRA be located* and any secondments and/or visits to the collaborating laboratories depending on the requirements of the science in the project.